spdx/spdx-3-model/model/Software/Classes/Package.md

 Note that some of these could be represented in SPDX as a file as well.

+Verification of packages can be done through a `verifiedUsing` with a `Hash` representing a single file downloaded from the `downloadLocation`.
+If the package represents multiple files (such as in a directory), the `IdentifierIntegrityMethod` may be used.

 ## Metadata

 - name: Package